-FLB’s Healthcare Group attorneys are here to support licensed professionals as they face challenges presented by the current COVID-19 (coronavirus) outbreak.
+(Updated March 30, 2020) FLB’s Healthcare Group attorneys are here to support licensed professionals as they face challenges presented by the current COVID-19 (Coronavirus) outbreak.

-- Some requirements applicable to physician assistants, psychologists, social workers, marriage and family therapists, professional counselors, nurses, nurse midwives, have been modified or suspended to respond to the COVID-19 emergency:
+- Some requirements applicable to physician assistants, psychologists, social workers, marriage and family therapists, professional counselors, nurses and nurse midwives, have been modified or suspended to respond to the COVID-19 emergency.

-- HIPAA-complaint, or other online methods, have been approved for supervision of some professionals in the fields of psychology, social work, and counseling.
+- HIPAA-compliant, or other online methods, have been approved for supervision of some professionals in the fields of psychology, social work, and counseling.

 - Applications for healthcare practitioners not presently licensed in the Commonwealth of Pennsylvania are also being expedited.